Migrants Separated From Their Children Will Be Allowed Into U.S.

 The four women scheduled to cross the border in Texas and California this week are among parents of some 5,500 children known to have been separated under the zero-tolerance policy officially introduced by former President Donald Trump in spring 2018.
 While most families have been reunited in recent years, more than 1,000 remain apart, mainly because a parent was removed from the United States.

+“They are children who were 3 years old at the time of separation,” Mayorkas said on a call with reporters Sunday.
+“They are teenagers who have had to live without their parent during their most formative years.”

-Mayorkas said that he could not provide details about the families because of privacy considerations, saying only that two of the mothers had been separated from their sons in late 2017, before the Trump administration had extended the policy across the entire southwestern border.
+U.S. officials said they could not provide details about the families because of privacy considerations, saying only that two of the mothers had been separated from their sons in late 2017, before the Trump administration had extended the policy across the entire southwestern border.

 Immigrant advocates and lawyers welcomed the decision to bring a handful of parents to the United States but said that more must be done to address the harm inflicted by the policy.